Social Media Portraits

 Hair and Make Up

 Like clothing, hair and make-up for your social media portrait is going to come down to your personal style.
-If your daily make-up routine resembles that of Robert Smith from The Cure, then that’s great.
-For most people who don’t wear much make up in their day to day life, you simply want enough to enhance your look, not create a new one.
+If your daily make-up routine resembles that of Robert Smith from The Cure, then you know what you need to do.
+For most of us, who wear none or very little in the way of make up in their day to day life, you may want just enough to enhance your look, not create a new one.
 For this reason it’s not necessary to hire a make up artist.

 Generally, for men I’d suggest a bit of lip balm, some hair product and a good night’s sleep before the day of your shoot.
 For women, you’ll want your skin to look fresh and vibrant.
 Avoid powder and foundation, as it will make you look older and flatten out your features.
 Issues like skin blemishes can be retouched afterwards.
 Long hair is best left down or tied back in a low tail.
 Having your hair up tends to look too formal and less approachable.
 If you intend to get a hair cut, book an appointment at least 3-5 days before your shoot.
 This will allow your hair time to settle back into it’s natural shape.

 Turn Around Time

 Digital proofs from your social media portrait session will be available within 2 business days from the date of your shoot.
 You can easily view and download these on-line.
 Once you've selected your hero shots they will be hand retouched and emailed to you within 3 business days from the date of your order.